-Students can learn to maintain and repair bicycles by taking courses offered under a variety of auspices.
+Students can learn to maintain and repair bicycles by taking courses offered under a variety of auspices, including scholastic institutions and bike stores.
 The courses presented here include the intricacies of bicycle maintenance, the fundamentals of bicycle operation and even workshops in which students can build bikes of their own from scratch.

 List of Common Courses

 Below are some of the bicycle repair courses found through various avenues.

 Usually intended for bicycle riders with limited repair experience, this course teaches fundamental methods for performing standard bicycle maintenance.
 It may begin as simply as the identification of bicycle parts and tools for working on them before moving into basic adjustments and maintenance.
 The basics include repairing gears and chains, changing flat tires and adjusting and replacing brake mechanisms.
 Other common tune-up procedures and emergency repair techniques are also covered.
 Part direct instruction, these courses generally involve more hands-on practice with the bike.
 Students usually bring their own bicycles to work on in class.

 Some programs go beyond basic bicycle maintenance education and move into more advanced topics in a separate course.
 Intermediate-level topics may include wheel truing and adjusting headsets, hubs and bottom brackets.
 Intended for a more experienced rider, or one who seeks information beyond the basic course, intermediate bicycle maintenance primarily teaches intimate familiarity with bicycle systems so that students are able to perform regular repairs upon completion.
 Like in the basic course, students typically work on their own bicycles.